Mad Hatter Tea Party 2018

 Need a place to stay?
 A block of rooms is available at the Hilton Garden Inn.
 Mention the Mad Hatter Conference to reserve a room (rate of $106 per night). *Reservations must be made by February 7th.*

 Get Your T. T-shirts will be available for purchase at the event.

 What is the Mad Hatter Tea Party?

-The Mad Hatter Tea Party is an annual professional development event for any and all individuals that work with young children.
+The Mad Hatter Tea Party is an annual professional development event for any and all individuals who work with young children.
 This event is hosted by KCCTO as a full day of training for early childhood professionals interested in promoting literacy through various content areas.
-In previous years, attendee's included family child care providers, center based teachers/staff, administrators, school district teachers, music therapists, and children's librarians.
+In previous years, attendees included family child care providers, center-based teachers/staff, administrators, school district teachers, music therapists, and children's librarians.
 This event truly is for everyone!
-Each year there has been a different content focus to include litarcy through arts in 2014, literacy through science and math in 2015, and literacy through movement in 2016.
-The learning experiences with the Keynote are ones that are designed with the content, participants, and theme in mind.
+Each year has had a different content focus to include literacy through arts in 2014, literacy through science and math in 2015, literacy through movement in 2016, and music and the connection to brain development in 2017.
+The Keynote learning experiences are designed with the content, participants, and theme in mind.

 Previous Participant Comments:

 "Thank you for this opportunity.
 I can tell how much planning and work went into this event!
 It was great.
 All of the special touches (teacups, ribbons, candy, etc.) were noticed and appreciated.
 The Keynote was delightful and I wish I could have gotten more colleagues to join me.
 Thanks again!!!"

 "I liked the variety of activities covered (movement, instruments, transitions, and books).
 This was truly wonderful and I feel inspired to use these ideas in my practice."